firebolt-db/firebolt-db.github.io/docs/working-with-engines/system-engine.md

 **Supported queries for system engine**

-At this time, the system engine only supports running several metadata-related queries.
+At this time, the system engine only supports running the metadata-related queries listed above.
 Additional queries will be supported in future versions.